huz4f/huz4f/content/Blog/Tech.md

 i'll just end this with writing about the good old days when i was 9, \
 Being an only child i spent most of my time with my computer, it was like a whole universe in my hands all inside my room.

-Back then you needed a big system just to run windows and a 1GB file took a whole day to download, streaming hd videos was next to  impossible ( yea my generation was the last one who didn't watch chuchutv growing up lol ), even then my parents used to cut off electricity so i could only  access it for few hours a day, yea poor kid me.
+Back then you needed a big system just to run windows and a simple 1GB file took whole day to download, streaming hd videos was next to  impossible ( yea my generation was the last one who didn't watch chuchutv growing up lol ), even then my parents used to cut off electricity so i could only access my pc for few hours a day, poor kid me.

 ---